deepanjali19/Data_Structures_and_Algorithms/Workshop 2/README.md

 I have written these three fucntions in a recursion manner.

-I performed a big-O analysis on Factorial and Power functions which is under Wiki.
+I performed a big-O analysis on Factorial and Power functions which is under **Wiki**.